-A similar observation was made with brown muscle disease (BMD).
-Interpretation is more difficult due to the lack of knowledge concerning the infectious agent of this disease, which might be a virus (Dang et al. 2009).
-Here again, Axis 2 displayed higher prevalence in relation to sediment characteristics (but similar muscle print index MPI).
-This axis was also characterized by higher clam densities (+60%, although P > 0.05), which could facilitate disease transmission.
+A similar observation was made with Brown Muscle Disease (BMD).
+Interpretation is more difficult due to the lack of knowledge concerning the infectious agent which might be a virus (Dang et al. 2009).
+Here again, Axis 2 displayed higher prevalence in relation to sediment characteristics (but similar Muscle Print Index (MPI)).
+This axis was also characterized by higher clam densities (+60%, although p>0.05) which could facilitate disease transmission.